Taiwan Police College Organization Act

 Article 2

-Taiwan Police College (hereafter referred to as the College) was established in the Taiwan region and is subordinate to National Police Agency of the Ministry of the Interior which handles the police education according to provisions related to the Police Education Act; and shall accept guidelines from the Ministry of Education according to the Junior College Act.
+Taiwan Police College (hereafter referred to as “the College”) was established in the Taiwan region, which is subordinate to the National Police Agency of the Ministry of the Interior to conduct police education in accordance with relevant provisions of the Police Education Act and subject to guidance from the Ministry of Education in accordance with the Junior College Act.

 Article 3

-The College shall be set the following divisions, offices, and library:
+The College shall establish the following offices and facilities:

-The above-mentioned divisions, offices, libraries may set sections to handle official business.
+The above-mentioned units may be organized into sections to handle specific tasks.

 Article 4

-The College may set relevant sectors and classes if needed; and may set branch departments upon applying approvals from both the Ministry of the Interior and the Ministry of Education.
+The College may establish relevant departments and classes if needed, and may establish branches with the approval of the Ministry of the Interior in conjunction with the Ministry of Education.

 Article 5